RyanDevs622/githubproject622/README.md

 # githubproject622
-This is a sample code for our Github project at LCT.
+This is a sample code for our GitHub project at LCT.
+Please clone this repository to your repo and edit the html file